riboflavin/test-framer-sync/compare/krisp-vs-fathom.md

 - Supports many languages (users report better results for non-English than competitors).
 - Historically Zoom-only (new support for other platforms is recent and in beta).
 ## Comparison table
+Some individuals or organizations may find Krisp appealing for its free plan and ease of use, but may be disappointed by its lack of integrations and limited support for in-person meetings.
+Similarly, Fathom's free unlimited plan and integration with Zoom and calendars could attract users, yet its absence of local recording capabilities and shallow integration with other tools may hinder its usefulness in facilitating productive meetings.

+Both Krisp and Fathom offer basic features that may suit casual users, but their lack of depth in integrations and functionality could limit their effectiveness in assisting users with their meeting needs.
 | Feature                           | Krisp          | Fathom        |
 |-----------------------------------|----------------|---------------|
 | Trial/Free Plan                   | ✅ Free plan   | ✅ Free unlimited plan |